 Peak time: During the month of June to November and December to June.

 2. Samoa | Polynesia

-Known as the Cradle of Polynesia, Samoa is renowned for its way of life.
+Known as the Cradle of Polynesia, Samoa is renowned for its way of life and one of the most beautiful Islands in the world.
 This 3,000-year-old heavenly island is a joy for couples and families.
 The local culture and landscapes are worthy to be explored.
 Indulge in pure beach activities on the most popular island of Upolu.
 Enjoy swimming in the To Sua Ocean Trench.
 Visit waterfalls, caves, blowholes and more.

 Peak time: During the month of late April to late October.

 Despite a strange name, Cocos Keeling is a group of 27 islands forming two atolls in the Indian Ocean.
 These islands are the most popular islands in the world.
 They were unheard until travel enthusiasts arrived and named it ‘Continent’s Last Unspoiled Paradise’.
 Unbelievable, but true; these islands are known for things that are not there – crowd, chain of food courts, high-rise resorts.
 If you were to describe in a few words – the islands are pristine white with azure lagoons and home to more than 25,000 turtles.